gaseri/website/docs/en/teaching/materials/llvm-development.md

 - [Polly high-level loop and data-locality optimizations infrastructure](https://polly.llvm.org/), and
 - test suite.

 Although all of these tools are interesting in their own way, most of them will not be used here.
-In particular, we will be using Clang to demonstrate the compile process.
+In particular, we will be using Clang and several libraries to demonstrate the compile process of codes written in [C](https://www.c-language.org/), [C++](https://isocpp.org/), [OpenCL](https://www.khronos.org/opencl/) C, and C with [OpenMP](https://www.openmp.org/).

 We'll be following [Building LLVM with CMake](https://llvm.org/docs/CMake.html) from [LLVM documentation](https://llvm.org/docs/), section [User Guides](https://llvm.org/docs/UserGuides.html).
 Now it's time to unpack the source code tarballs and enter the source directory.